-Hue Imperial City, a vital part of the Complex of Hue Monuments, gained UNESCO recognition as a World Cultural Heritage site in 1993.
-This historic city draws numerous Indian tourists each year.
+Hue Imperial City is the walled royal citadel of the Nguyen Dynasty, set on the north bank of the Perfume River in the geographical centre of Vietnam.
+As a vital part of the Complex of Hue Monuments, it gained inscription on the UNESCO World Heritage List in 1993 and draws numerous Indian tourists each year.

 Historical Background Of Hue Imperial City